EBI-Metagenomics/mettannotator/README.md

 The following logic is used by `mettannotator` to fill out the `product` field in the 9th column of the GFF:

 <img src="media/mettannotator-product.png">

+If the pipeline is executed with the `--fast` flag, only the output of eggNOG-mapper is used to determine the product of proteins that were labeled as hypothetical by the gene caller.

 ### Contents of the tool output folders